dy/image-output/readme.md

 Type | Meaning
 ---|---
 String | File to create or path, in node.
-Can include extension to define encoding.
+If includes extension, mimeType is detected from it.
-Canvas2D | Render pixel data into a defined canvas.
-Canvas is resized to fit the image data. console | Display image data in console. ndarray | Put pixel data into an ndarray.
+Canvas2D, Context2D | Render pixel data into a canvas.
+Canvas is resized to fit the image data.
+To avoid resizing, use `options.clip` property. console | Display image in console in browser or terminal in node. ndarray | Write pixel data into an ndarray.
-Array / FloatArray | Put pixel data with [0..1] range into a float array.
+Array / FloatArray | Write pixel data normalized to [0..1] range to a float-enabled array.
-TypedArray | Put pixel data with [0..255] range into an uint array.
+UintArray | Put pixel data to any unsigned int array.
-Buffer / ArrayBuffer | Put pixel data into a buffer, possibly encoded into target type.
+Buffer / ArrayBuffer | Put pixel data into a buffer, possibly encoded into target format by `options.type`.
-ImageData | Put data into ImageData instance.
+ImageData | Put data into ImageData instance, browser only.
-Object | Creates `data`, `width` and `height` properties on an object.
+Object | Create `data`, `width` and `height` properties on an object.
-Function | Getting called with the data.
+Function | Call the function ImageData argument.
-Stream | Prints data to stream, eg. `stdout`.
+Stream | Send data to stream, eg. `process.stdout`.

 #### `options`